 Here are our top tips for storing coffee cake:

 - Store in an airtight container at room temperature for up to 2 days.

 - Store in an airtight container in the refrigerator for up to a week.

-- Wrap tightly with plastic wrap and store in an airtight container for up to 3 months.
+- Wrap tightly with plastic wrap and store in an airtight container in the freezer for up to 3 months.